 With the increased demand for mobile HRIS, many SaaS providers have added mobile accessibility to their lists of features.
-However, not all mobile interfaces are created equal, so it is important to look into the mobile offerings when selecting a new HRIS system.
+However, not all mobile interfaces are created equal, so it is important to look into mobile offerings when selecting a new HRIS system.
 The truth is that not every company will benefit from having every aspect of the HRIS available on mobile, however.
 Instead of selecting a HRIS that touts massive mobile accessibility, consider the following when selecting your HRIS to make sure that it fits with your company’s specific mobile needs.

 Functionality of Interface